live-clones/recalbox/projects/frontend/README.md

 make
 ```

 - If your problem still isn't gone, the best way to report a bug is to post an issue on GitHub.
 Try to post the simplest steps possible to reproduce the bug.
 Include files you think might be related (except for ROMs, of course).
-If you haven't re-run ES since the crash, the log file `~/.emulationstation/es_log.txt` is also helpful.
+If you haven't re-run ES since the crash, the log file `~/logs/es_log.txt` is also helpful.
+Otherwise `~/logs/es_log.txt.backup` containss logs of the previous es session.

 Building
 ========